pulp/pulp/docs/sphinx/dev-guide/conventions/sync-v-async.rst

 A success response indicates no conflicts were detected and the REST call executed.
 This is what is typically expected from a REST API call.

-A postponed response indicates a conflict was detected, however the call can be executed at a later point in time.
-The call will be carried out by an asynchronous task on the server.
-The response body to such a call is a serialized call report (see below) that contains metadata about the call, its progress, and resolution.
-Additionally, an href is provided that can be used to poll for updates to this information.

-A postponed response may also indicate that a portion of the command was executed successfully and a portion of the command has been queued to run in the future.
-In this case a Task Result object will be returned.
+A postponed response indicates that some portion of the command has been queued to execute asynchronously.
+In this case a :ref:`call_report` will be returned with the results of the synchronously executed portion of the command, if there are any, and a list of the tasks that have been spawned to complete the work in the future.

 More information on retrieving and displaying task information can be found :ref:`in the Task Management API documentation <task_management>`.